maritvanderdoes/SWI_analysis/README.md

 - run the python script by typing: <code>python <i>name of the file.py</i></code>
 - detach from screen by pressing: <kbd>ctrl</kbd>+<kbd>a</kbd>,  <kbd>ctrl</kbd>+<kbd>d</kbd>
 - you can now close the terminal and the script will run.
 You can attach the screen again by first seeing the number of the screen by typing: <code>screen -ls</code>
+The output should look like
+> There are screens on:
+     97684.pts-9.xenon7   (Detached)
+     118940.pts-9.xenon7   (Detached)

 - attach the screen by typing: <code>screen -r <i>number</i></code>
   - The screens will be displayed. <br>
   **IMPORTANT**: Typing <code>screen</code> will make a new screen.